SteveBenner/git-hooks/README.md

 ### Pre-Commit

-- **generate-img-previews**
+- `generate-img-previews`

     Generates a Markdown README file with links to all the images in the same folder with a special file name suffix, so your boring old GitHub README turns into a spiffy image gallery.

 ### Post-Commit

-- **convert-indentation**
+- `convert-indentation`

-    Runs on all files that were modified in a commit, converting `\t` characters (tabs) within to spaces.
-The tab width for each language is defined statically within the script.
+    Converts all `\t` characters (tabs) to spaces within any code files that have been modified, and then re-commits them with a message notifying the number of altered files.
+The list of languages checked, and corresponding tab widths are defined in the script statically.

 ---
 **TODO**

 - Set up a system for calling multiple scripts
 - Learn more about how hooks work!

 [1]: /post-commit/convert-indentation.rb